blakeembrey/node-numbered/Readme.md

 # Number Words

-Turn any number into a formatted word string, and turn it back again!
+Turn any number into a formatted word string, and turn it back again.

 ## Installation